Pretoria, 21 June 2019.

 The TBCSA CEO, Tshifhiwa Tshivhengwa welcomes the President’s statements and wishes to restate that this ambitious vision will only be brought to fruition when bold and decisive steps are taken to remove barriers and boost tourism.

-“In order for South Africa to become a destination of choice internationally, reducing red tape in visa applications, countering the perception that South Africa is an unsafe tourism destination, promoting domestic tourism vigorously and actively working together as private and public sector partners to establishment of new tourism offerings, must be highlighted,” he says.
+“In order for South Africa to become a destination of choice internationally, reducing red tape in visa applications, countering the perception that South Africa is an unsafe tourism destination, promoting domestic tourism vigorously and actively working together as private and public sector partners to the establishment of new tourism offerings, must be highlighted,” he says.

 - Swift introduction of E-visa system